inkandswitch/patchwork/.changeset/patchwork-elements-providers.md

   down, mirroring `patchwork:mounted`. `MountedEventDetail` is now a union covering both view (`{ url, toolId }`) and component (`{ componentId }`) mounts.
-- Inline the JSX intrinsic element typings for `patchwork-view` and the new `patchwork-component` into `index.ts` and drop the standalone `elements.d.ts` declaration file.
-React, Solid, and global `JSX` namespaces are augmented in one place.
+- Extend the JSX intrinsic-element augmentations to cover the new `patchwork-component` element alongside `patchwork-view`, for React, Solid, and the global `JSX` namespace.
+The augmentations live in a dedicated `elements` module (`dist/elements.d.ts`) and are pulled in by `index.ts` via a side-effect import so consumers get them automatically.
 - Add `@inkandswitch/patchwork-providers` and optional `react` /
   `solid-js` / `@types/react` peer dependencies; `registerPatchworkViewElement`
   no longer takes a `{ repo }` argument and instead resolves the repo